 - Data is erased securely from storage devices using multiple passes of data wiping software, to ensure data is not retrievable using recovery methods.

 - In some cases, if the storage device is no longer functional, the drive is physically stripped to render the device inoperable.

 How to request this service:

 Service Desk, HH-2012

-Service requests may be submitted via completion of an on-line form
+Service requests may be submitted by completing an on-line form .

 Who can avail of this service:

-- University-owned personal computers and handheld devices, and/or any hard disk of a computing system that stored data for university use.
+- Faculty and staff using university-owned personal computers and handheld devices, and/or any hard disk of a computing system that stored data for university use.